plone/documentation/about/contributing.rst

 The documentation is hosted on github.
 And there are tools hooked directly into it:

-* there are branches for the different versions of Plone
+* there are branches for the different versions of Plone, see :ref:`plone-versions`.

 * translation hooks with Transifex are in place